The1Glitch/alx-low_level_programming/0x00-hello_world/README.md

 Write a C program that prints the size of various types on the computer it is compiled and run on.
 7. Intel
 Write a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
-8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
+8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity.